TysonStanley/tysonstanley.github.io/Research.md

 > "Data, I think, is one of the most powerful mechanisms for telling stories.
 I take a huge pile of data and I try to get it to tell stories." – Steven Levitt, Co-author of Freakonomics

+In the unit, we help train in basic data manipulation and cleaning such as shown [here](https://github.com/gadenbuie/tidy-animated-verbs/#tidy-data) by [Garrick](https://github.com/gadenbuie).

 # Methodoligical Development in Complex Data